yeozs/yeozs/README.md

 yeozs/README.md
 - 👋 Hi, I’m @Yeo-Zuosheng
 - 👀 I’m interested in ...
+Python Programming Language, Generative AI
 - 🌱 I’m currently learning ...
-Python Programming Language
 - 💞️ I’m looking to collaborate on ...
 Anything, feel free to write to me!
-- 📫 How to reach me ... email me at jyeozuos@gmail.com
+- 📫 How to reach me ... email me at ...